-Strategic Environmental Assessment (SEA) is an environmental policy instrument (Decree-Law No 232/2007 of 15 June 2007, amended by Decree-Law No 58/2011 of 4 May) which seeks
+Strategic Environmental Assessment (SEA) is an environmental policy instrument (Decree-Law No 232/2007 of 15 June 2007, amended by Decree-Law No 58/2011 of 4 May) which seeks to ensure an assessment of the environmental consequences of specific plans and programmes and its respective prior implementation.

-The draft versions of the Electricity Transmission Network Development and Investment Plan for the 2020-2029 period (PDIRT 2020-2029) and the Development and Investment Plan for the National Liquefied Natural Gas Transmission, Storage Infrastructure and Terminal Network (PDIRGN 2020-2029) were accompanied by a "Technical note justifying the non-completion of the AAE for PDIRT 2020-2024 (2029)" and a "Technical note justifying the non-completion of the AAE for PDIRGN 2020-2024 (2029)", drawn up by REN with the collaboration of the Faculty of Engineering at the University of Porto
+The draft versions of the Electricity Transmission Network Development and Investment Plan for the 2020-2029 period (PDIRT 2020-2029) and the Development and Investment Plan for the National Liquefied Natural Gas Transmission, Storage Infrastructure and Terminal Network (PDIRGN 2020-2029) were accompanied by a "Technical note justifying the non-completion of the AAE for PDIRT 2020-2024 (2029)" and a "Technical note justifying the non-completion of the AAE for PDIRGN 2020-2024 (2029)", drawn up by REN with the collaboration of the Faculty of Engineering at the University of Porto (FEUP).

-(FEUP).
 These Technical Notes were submitted for consultation to the Entities with Specific Environmental Responsibilities.